 - 8. Notify finalists and invite them for an on-campus interview. - 9.
 Design itinerary to include visits with Hiring Authority, Dean, potential colleagues, a Faculty Affairs representative from the college, and others as requested by the finalists.
 Presentations and/or teaching demonstrations should be included as appropriate to the position.
 Include at least one interview with the Search Committee. - 10.
 Identify staff support to develop standard materials and information packet (including agenda, campus & unit brochures, maps etc. to candidates ahead of visit), make equitable travel arrangements (including booking, all airport and hotel transport) accommodations and reimbursements. - 11.
-Offer to arrange informal meetings for the finalists with campus partners, HR, affinity groups, and/or community partners with whom they would like to meet.
+Offer to arrange informal meetings for the finalists with campus partners, HR, faculty professional groups, and/or local partners with whom they would like to meet.
 Assure finalists these meetings are not part of the formal evaluation or interview process.
-Please reach out to Judy Marquez Kiyama (ikiyama@arizona.edu) in Faculty Affairs to help arrange meetings with individual campus partners and/or affinity groups. - 12.
+Please reach out to Faculty Affairs to help arrange meetings with individual campus partners and/or faculty professional groups. - 12.
 Communicate with the itinerary with the candidate and extend them an opportunity to share the kinds of accommodations (e.g. physical, dietary, etc) or break times that might be necessary for them.
-Make sure to be aware of resources offered through the Disability Resource Center should finalists request accommodations.
-Please visit the Faculty Affairs equity resources page to learn more about the accommodations available for faculty finalists. - 13.
+Check in with finalists to ask if there is any need for special accommodations.
+Make sure to share faculty resources on campus with finalists.
+Please visit the Faculty Affairs resources page to learn more about the accommodations available for faculty finalists. - 13.
 Contact finalists in advance of visit to answer questions.
 Provide contact information and maintain contact with finalists throughout the campus visit process.
 Ensure all finalists feel equally valued and welcomed.
-Our goal is to create an environment where people from different backgrounds and academic traditions feel comfortable, supported, and excited to join the University.
+Our goal is to create an environment where everyone feels comfortable, supported, and excited to join the University. - 14.
+Provide final itinerary to the finalists.
+Include information on the Tucson community, the University, the hiring college/division and department, information on the value of UA employment, partner hire resources, and the University's commitment to an excellent and qualified workforce. - 15.
+Schedule search committee members (minimum of 2 w/candidate) to accompany finalists during the campus visit.

-- 14. Provide final itinerary to the finalists.
-Include information on the Tucson community, the University, the hiring college/division and department, information on the value of UA employment, partner hire resources, and the University's commitment to inclusion. - 15.
-Schedule search committee members (minimum of 2 w/candidate) to accompany finalists during the campus visit. - 16.
-Offer and build in private breaks for the candidate throughout the day.
-When possible, offer the candidate a space to take their breaks, hold their belongings and other personal items.
+16. Offer and build in private breaks for the candidates throughout the day.
+When possible, offer the candidates a space to take their breaks, hold their belongings and other personal items.